thu-pacman/GraphPi/README.md

 If you are still confused, you can see `tianhe/baseline_test.cpp` as an example.
 This program is following steps above.

 Many functions are implemented for debugging and experiments, you can just ignore them.

+## How to run the distributed version
+GraphPi uses MPI to implement the distributed version.

+You can see `src/run_mpi_trivial.cpp` as an example.

+The parameters used in the distributed version are the same as those used in the single node version.
+You can choose to pass parameters through the command line or modify them directly in `src/run_mpi_trivial.cpp`.